Energy growth for systems of coupled oscillators with partial damping: Proof of the main result

 \section{Proof of the main result}

 {The main idea of the proof is to show that $|X_t^T|$ asymptotically solves the martingale problem for the generator of a Brownian motion reflected at the origin.
-The times where $X_t^T$ is far from the origin are handled by Lemma \ref{lem:stoped_outer_martingale}, while the times where $X_t^T$ is small are controlled using the results of Section \ref{sec:exit_time_from_the_origin}, namely, Proposition \ref{prop:time_near_zero} and Corollary \ref{cor:number_excursions}.}
+The times where $X_t^T$ is far from the origin are handled by Proposition \ref{prop:outer_martingale_generalized}, while the times where $X_t^T$ is small are controlled using the results of Section \ref{sec:exit_time_from_the_origin}, namely, Proposition \ref{prop:time_near_zero} and Proposition \ref{prop:number_excursions}.} Let us again fix $\alpha_2=5/9$. {The key step in the proof of Theorem \ref{thm:main_result} is the following estimate.} \begin{lemma} For each $t>0$ and bounded $f\in\mathbf{C}^3([0,+\infty))$ with bounded derivatives up to order three, such that $f'_+(0) = 0$,

-{{Lemma~\ref{lem:stoped_outer_martingale} and Corollary~\ref{cor:number_excursions} deal with the case where $r_1>0$.
-However, following the same steps, we can obtain similar results in the case where $r_1$ is negative.
-Therefore, we have}}